 Behind the lens

-Agathe grew up in the mountains north of Quebec City as well as Switzerland, seeking adventure as often as possible and always with a camera in hand.
-She specializes in female adventures in mountainous environments and ocean conservation.
-Among other work, she recently won "Best Nature Photographers of 2017" by National Geographic and filmed with them in Northwest Territories (Lotus Flower in Nahanni and Utah/Nevada desert) and made a short video about Leah Evans’s ski adventure in Iceland for Salomon and North face.
-She contributed to Lynsey Dyer film Pretty Faces and Lexi Dupont Water Worshippers series.
+She specializes in female adventures in mountainous environments, ocean conservation and wedding photography.
+Among other work, she recently won "Best Nature Photographers of 2017" by National Geographic and filmed with them in Northwest Territories (Lotus Flower in Nahanni and Utah/Nevada desert).
+She made a short video about Leah Evans’s ski adventure in Iceland for Salomon and North face and contributed to Lynsey Dyer film Pretty Faces and Lexi Dupont Water Worshippers series.
 She won a scholarship from the Banff Mountain Film Festival and won second best film (awarded by National Geographic, Go Pro, BBC and Google Earth).
 She is currently working on a film showcasing a scientific expedition aboard Sea Dragon, a scientific vessel, correlating ocean plastic with human health in the Caribbean sea for a multiple of NGOs (Exxpedition, Five Gyres, Pangaea Exploration, United Nations).
 The second film is about pioneer glaciologist and photographer Mary Vaux working on the Illecillewaet Glacier in Victorian dresses.

 Her purpose is to share her experience and knowledge as an earth scientist in an effort to inspire people to be responsible, innovative and proactive in their decision-making while empowering people to live the life they have always dreamed of.
 She is part of the Girls Do Ski as a photographer, where women are brought into the backcountry to develop personal and technical resilience techniques in the mountains.
 In addition to her camera lens, she also contributes a scientific lens and can quantifiably measure how our behavior affects the planet.